kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

 ## "re.flow",­ an interactive digital work by Jason Marsh
 JASON MARSH

-I kind of regret going to this talk.
 It was a tech demo of Dolby's new web audio codec that can process 3 dimensional sound sources.
 Jason March put together a sound sequencer and a very 80's style techno-porn.
 Each node on the sequencer corresponded to a shader that would move in sync with it's corresponding sound source.

+I kind of regret going to this talk.
+In hindsight, I probably would have traded a few talks to hear more about ES6, ES7, and React.

 ## Algorithmic Art and JavaScript
 COLE WILLSEA